-All in all, the book is a step forward in thinking together with different degrowth initiatives and actors about how radical social-ecological transformation can be realised.
+All in all, the book is a step forward in thinking together with different degrowth initiatives and actors about how radical socialecological transformation can be realised.
 By bringing degrowth in conversation with different other actors and movements fighting for social-ecological justice and equity, such as the climate justice movement, and providing concrete ways of engagement, I hope to see this book create ripples for change towards radical societal transformation towards justice and equity.

-By Carola Rackete, Sea-Watch captain, and social and environmental justice activist
+By Carola Rackete, social and environmental justice activist